-We never need to feel that we are alone or unloved in the Lord’s service because we never are.
-We can feel the love of God.
-The Savior has promised angels on our left and our right to bear us up.
-And He always keeps His word.
+We never need feel we are alone or unloved in the Lord’s service because we never are.
+The Savior has promised angels on our left and on our right to bear us up, and he always keeps his word.